kupresanin99/Project423/README.md

 	2. All other code is original.
 	3. Logging and testing made it to the icebox.  ¯\_(ツ)_/¯
 	4. The model is repeatable on any given day - seeding with datetime.now().day().
-	5. At this point, Predictions are available publicly to the customer on the webpage.
+	5. At this point, predictions are available publicly to the customer on the webpage.
-	6. At this point, Reports are available privately to the developer on EC2.
+	6. At this point, reports are available privately to the developer on EC2.